 How are devices being used to do schoolwork?

-According to a study by ACT Research & Center for Equity in Learning, students with access to multiple devices typically use them for school-related activities.
-These include checking grades, homework and communication with instructors during off-hours.
+According to a study by ACT Research & Center for Equity in Learning, students with access to multiple devices typically use them for school-related activities — checking grades, doing homework and establishing communication with instructors during off-hours.
 Take a look at how access to more than one device affects a student’s digital participation in school activities.

 As student access to devices goes down, so does digital participation in all activities except “reading” and “school-related apps.”
 For these activities, access to only one device was more than sufficient when compared to having access to two or more.